 In the latter part of the twentieth century criticism was raised.
 Many PhD students studied part time and many never completed.
 It also seemed that the German-European model encouraging curiosity had less completion rate and higher unemployment rates after completion compared to Universities having a more focused education emphasizing applicable interdisciplinary research aimed to solve specified problems.
 The traditional German – Oxford model aimed to produce academic experts in single topics while the US model produced individuals with broader generic skills and an ability to be research entrepreneurs.
 In the financial crisis many countries perceived that they cannot afford to encourage free academic curiosity and they wanted more in return on invested money.
 Attrition rates and completion times were easy to measure and reducing them became a goal.
 In most countries the PhD education gradually changed to a more formal US like model with firm rules, checks, regulations and a strong emphasis on completion in time.
 The time for a research doctorate was often reduced from 4-5 years full time to 3 years.
 What are the strength and weaknesses with these changes and where will it take us?
 Interviews with supervisors and PhD students point out the possible pros and cons with these changes to the PhD education.
 The video is 26 minutes 30 seconds long.
 All informants approved the final version of this video.

 Link to download this video in full HD 1920×1080, 12MBit/sek.
-(Right click on this link and choose “Save as”.)
+(Opens in new tab or window.
+There is an option to download in the upper right corner – click on the arrow to download.)
 It may take quite a while to download due to the large file size (2.15 GBytes).

 - Wikipedia: Doctorate

 - Stan Taylor and Nigel Beasley.
 A Handbook for doctoral supervisors.
 Routledge.
 London & New York.
 2005 (ISBN 0-203-41574-4)